DELVE Milky Way Satellite Galaxy Census I: Satellite Population and Survey Selection Function in DES, DELVE, and Pan-STARRS: Census Detection Efficiency

 We also overlay the best-fit 50\% detectability contour for the DES Y6 data as a dashed orange line in Figure~\ref{fig:des_effiencency}, and for the DELVE DR3 data as a dashed yellow line in Figure~\ref{fig:delve_effiencency}.
 For compassion, we also overlay the 50\% detectability contours for DES Y3 and PS1 DR1 from \citet{MWCensus1}.
 We find that the deeper DES Y6 survey has a higher detection efficiency than the DES Y3 survey, while our DELVE DR3 search has a detection efficiency that lies between the DES Y3 and PS1 DR1 detection.
-While the DELVE DR3 survey has a similar depth to DES Y3 ($g\sim24.3$), we applied a higher detection threshold to reduce the rate of false positives caused by survey inhomogeneities---i.e., ($\sqrt{TS_{gr}}>8.0$, $\sqrt{TS_{gi}}>7.5$ and ${\rm SIG}_{gr}>6.5$) for DELVE DR3 vs.\ ($\sqrt{TS_{gr}}>6.0$ and ${\rm SIG}_{gr}>6.0$) for DES Y3.
+While the DELVE DR3 survey has a similar depth to DES Y3 ($g\sim24.3$), we applied a higher detection threshold to reduce the rate of false positives caused by survey inhomogeneities---i.e., ($\sqrt{\mathrm{TS}_{gr}}>8.0$, $\sqrt{\mathrm{TS}_{gi}}>7.5$ and ${\rm SIG}_{gr}>6.5$) for DELVE DR3 vs.\ ($\sqrt{\mathrm{TS}_{gr}}>6.0$ and ${\rm SIG}_{gr}>6.0$) for DES Y3.
 As a result, the detection efficiency of DELVE DR3 is reduced compared to DES Y3.
 If we instead use the DES Y3 detection threshold for DELVE DR3, we find very similar 50\% detectability contour as DES Y3.
 We note that with this lower threshold, we would be able to recover four additional satellites within the DELVE footprint (DELVE~2, Leo~VI, Leo Minor~I, and Virgo~II).
-Additionally, in Figure~\ref{fig:des_effiencency}, we overlay the 50\% detectability contour for the Kilo-Degree Survey (with a $5\sigma$ limiting magnitude of $g \sim 24.96$$^{\ref{sn_conversion}}$; We note that the 50\% detectability contour reported by \citealt{Zhang:2025} was derived using different satellite detection thresholds that placed less emphasis on sample purity.
-We also overlay the forcasted sensitivity of the upcoming Vera C.\ Rubin Observatory’s Legacy Survey of Space and Time (LSST; \citealt{Ivezic:2019}), based on the 5-year LSST Dark Energy Survey Data Challenge 2 \citep{2021ApJS..253...31L}, which has a $5\sigma$ limiting magnitude of $g \sim 27.0$ (under the assumption of perfect star–galaxy classification; \citealt{Tsiane:2025}).$^{\ref{sn_conversion}}$ As noted in \citet{Zhang:2025}, our catalog-level injections may yield slightly optimistic results, whereas the more realistic image-level injections could lead to lower detection efficiencies, particularly for compact objects where blending effects become significant.
-However, the largest deviations seen in \citet{Zhang:2025} were found for very compact satellites ($r_{1/2} < 15$\,pc), which are not considered in our census of Milky Way satellite galaxies.